lambda-dom/trisagion/docs/readme.md

 #### A. 4.
 1. 5.
 Definable `isSuffix`.

-We can also close one of the loopholes in the introduction, the isSuffix relation.
-With streamable, this is simply defined as `isSuffix` at the level of lists.
+We can also close one of the loopholes in the introduction, the `isSuffix` relation.
+With `Streamable` this is simply defined as `isSuffix` at the level of lists:

 ```haskell
 isSuffix :: (Streamable s, Eq (ElementOf s)) => s -> s -> Bool